M-o-a-T/moat-old/doc/hacking.rst

 It's best to demonstrate all of this by way of an example.
 We'll examine the 1wire bus and look at the mechanics of adding a device to it.

-The system pre-creates a single scannign task which monitors the MoaT etcd root directory.
-It statically registers a sub-scanner for the ``bus`` directory, which will add a scanner to each entry there.
+The system pre-creates a single scanning task (``task/moat/scan``) which monitors the MoaT etcd root directory.
+It statically registers a sub-scanner for the ``bus`` directory (at ``task/moat/scan/bus``; the scanner for path ``/X`` always is at ``task/moat/scan/X``, and it always is of type ``task/collect``), which will add a bustype-specific scanner to each entry there.

-The rest of this story is told in ``moat/ext/onewire/bus.py``.
+The scanner on ``bus/onewire`` simply watches for subdirectories.

-``bus/onewire`` will simply add a scanner.
-When triggered (presumably, you added a new 1wire server using the command line), that will add a `OnewireBusSub` scanner to the ``bus`` subdirectory – but `OnewireBus` will *also* add a ``onewire/scan`` task which enumerates the buses on that server (named ``onewire/SERVERNAME/scan``).
+When triggered (presumably, you added a new 1wire server using the command line), it will add a `OnewireBusSub` scanner to the ``bus/inewire/NAME/bus`` subdirectory, *and* add a ``onewire/scan`` task which enumerates the buses on that server (named ``task/onewire/SERVERNAME/scan``).

-That task will, presumably, add at least one bus subdirectory to ``bus/onewire/SERVERNAME/bus``, which will be picked up by `OnewireBusSub`, which will then start a ``onewire/scan/bus`` task to enumerate the devices on that bus, *and* another scanner to decide what to do with them once they appear in etcd.
+That task will scan the owserver at that host and add each bus it finds as a subdirectory of ``bus/onewire/SERVERNAME/bus``, which will be picked up by `OnewireBusSub`, which will then start a ``onewire/scan/bus`` task to enumerate the devices on that bus, *and* another scanner to decide what to do with them once they appear in etcd.

-That scanner looks at the types of all devices on the bus and basically asks them which job(s) they need to register in order to get the job done.
+That scanner looks at the types of all devices on the bus and basically asks them which job(s) they need to register.
 For instance, if there's a thermometer on the bus then a periodic request to start temperature conversion will be put on the bus, followed by reading all of them.
 (This minimized bus traffic; more importantly, it prevents directly reading the temperature from blocking the bus for a whole second.)
 If there are any alarm-capable devices, an alarm handler will be installed which does high-frequency polling for devices which require service.
 And so on.

+Devices typically have inputs and/or outputs, represented by TypedInputDir / TypedOutputDir objects.
+These install AMQP handlers for read / write requests.

-These handlers are tasks below ``onewire/SERVERNAME/run``.
+Device handlers are tasks below ``task/onewire/SERVERNAME/run``.
 They do not depend on any bus- or etcd-scanning tasks.
-In other words, once the above paragraphs' tasks have run their course, they are no longer required (as long as you don't add new devices to your bus).
+In other words, once the scanning tasks have run their course, they are no longer required (as long as you don't add new devices to your bus).

 Since each handler has one specific job to do and does not depend on any other tasks running on the same machine, failing jobs can be debugged on an isolated system.

-However, there is one exception to this rule, which onewire subsystem also exhibits.
-There, the alarm poll runs every tenth of a second; it requires the alarm condition to be cleared as quickly as possible but it can't do that within its own task (a fault there would block polling the whole bus).
+However, there is one exception to this rule, which the onewire subsystem
+exhibits: The alarm poll runs every tenth of a second; it requires the alarm condition to be cleared as quickly as possible but it can't do that within its own task (a fault there would block polling the whole bus).
 It also can't send an AMQP message or set a notification in etcd: both would be too slow.